utshomax/postman-docs/src/pages/docs/reports/security-audit-reports.md

 > [**Reports are available on all Postman Enterprise plans.**](https://www.postman.com/pricing)

-The **Security Audit** report provides metrics including an overview of your total collections scanned, collections with exposed tokens, total exposed tokens, and separate visualizations of exposed tokens by type and over time.
-This report consolidates the findings of the Postman token scanner from public documentation.
+The **Token Scanner** report provides metrics including an overview of your total collections scanned, collections with exposed tokens, total exposed tokens, and separate visualizations of exposed tokens by type and over time.
+This report consolidates the findings of the Postman Token Scanner from your public documentation.
 Learn more about the Postman [Token Scanner](/docs/api-security/token-scanner/).

-The **Security Audit** report provides the following information for the past 30 days:
+The Token Scanner report provides the following information for the past 30 days:

 * **Published documentation scanned** - The number of published documentation sets that were reviewed by the Token Scanner.
 * **Published documentation with exposed tokens** - The number of published documentation sets that have an exposed token.